Robin Reed (meteorologist)

-Robin Reed was a former lead news anchor and chief meteorologist at WDBJ-DT in Roanoke, Virginia for over 40 years until his retirement in December 2022.
+Robin Reed is a journalist and was a lead news anchor and chief meteorologist at WDBJ-DT in Roanoke, Virginia for over 40 years until his retirement in December 2022.

 Career

-In 1979, Reed began his television career with WHSV in Harrisonburg, Virginia, working as Sports Director and weathercaster.
-He joined WDBJ in March 1982 and has been Chief Meteorologist ever since.
+In 1979, Reed began his television career with WHSV in Harrisonburg, Virginia, working as sports director and weathercaster.
+He joined WDBJ in March 1982 and has been llChief llMeteorologist ever since.
 Reed presents the weather forecasts for NEWS7 on the 5, 6, and 11 o'clock newscasts.
 Reed has been awarded the "Seal of Approval" by the American Meteorological Society and is an AMS Certified Broadcast Meteorologist (CBM), having been the sixth meteorologist in the country to earn this distinction.